Phase One Application Deadline: Tuesday, February 11, 2014 at noon.

 PHASE ONE APPPLICATION.
 The phase one online application (see deadline above) will require you (the student) to provide:

 If you are even considering applying for a Watterson fellowship, you are encouraged to submit a phase one application.
-You can withdraw from the process by contacting Emily Briley and your faculty mentor.
+You can withdraw from the process by contacting Corey Colwill and your faculty mentor.
 There is no need to complete a phase two application if you are no longer interested in being considered for an institutional research fellowhsip.

 PHASE TWO APPLICATION.
 The phase two online application will ask you to: